HumanCompatibleAI/imitation/docs/experts/loading-experts.rst

 learning library.

-For example, BC and DAgger can learn from an expert policy and the command line interface to AIRL/GAIL allows to specify an expert to sample demonstrations from.
+For example, BC and DAgger can learn from an expert policy and the command line interface of AIRL/GAIL allows one to specify an expert to sample demonstrations from.

 In the :doc:`../getting-started/first-steps` tutorial, we first train an expert policy using the stable-baselines3 library and then imitate it's behavior using